 To answer this question begin building a detailed profile of your current customers.
 Group your most successful accounts (profitable+refer you).

 2. Why do they do business with you?

 This question is great for understanding your ideal customer continued patronism.
 It can measure how effective your promotion, lead generation and sale process is working.

 In order to successfully answer this question you need to “go Oprah” on your most successful accounts.
 Schedule some time to interview current customers that are the most profitable and also refer business to you.

 3. What characteristics do they have in common?

-Once you have a profile of your ideal customer, you should start analyzing the common characteristics they share.
+Once you have a ideal customer profile, you should start analyzing the common customer demographics and customer psychographics they share.
 Start asking yourself some questions about these people: what industry are they in?, where are they located?, what size is their organization?, what do they read?, what do they listen to?, what challenges do they face?, how do they buy?

-The answers to the questions above are not always available, but thinking about them in correlation to your ideal customer may allow you to narrow your niche and sell aggressively to it.
+The answers to these customer profile questions above are not always available, but thinking about them in correlation to your ideal customer may allow you to narrow your niche and sell aggressively to it.

 4. How can you best service their current and future needs?